rit-sse/governing-docs/constitution.md

 Treasurer       | -             | 1 academic term
 Secretary       | -             | -

-“Year level” is measured by credits obtained, following the scale published by the RIT Office of the Registrar.
-“Prior involvement” refers to the number of complete academic terms during which the candidate served as a Primary Officer or Committee Head.
+"Year level" is measured by credits obtained, following the scale published by the RIT Office of the Registrar.
+"Prior involvement" refers to the number of complete academic terms during which the candidate served as a Primary Officer or Committee Head.